Alejandroq12/shell-csharp/README.md

 ## Project Structure

 ```
-src/                Shell implementation (main entry point and command handling)
+src/            Shell implementation
 shell.sh        Wrapper script that builds and runs the shell
-codecrafters.yml    Platform configuration for the test runner
-.codecrafters/      Generated runtime files for the CodeCrafters harness
 ```

 ---

 ## What I Am Learning

-Building a shell is teaching me concepts that rarely come up in typical backend CRUD work.
+Building a shell surfaces concepts that rarely come up in typical backend work.
 Reading input character by character makes the difference between buffered and unbuffered I/O concrete in a way reading about it never did.
-Spawning external processes through `System.Diagnostics.Process` taught me how parent and child processes share file descriptors, how exit codes propagate, and why signal handling is more subtle than it looks.
-Even simple parsing for quoted strings turns out to involve state machines that are useful far beyond shells.
+Spawning external processes through `System.Diagnostics.Process` exposes how parent and child processes share file descriptors, how exit codes propagate, and why signal handling is subtler than it appears.
+Even parsing quoted strings turns out to involve small state machines that show up in far more places than shells.

 These are transferable lessons.
-Every backend system I work on in the future will have some version of these same primitives underneath, and I understand them better now than I did before this project.
+Every backend system I work on in the future will have some version of these same primitives underneath, and I understand them better now than I did before.

 ---

 ## Roadmap

-Short term goals beyond the CodeCrafters stages:
+Beyond the core feature set:

-* Add a suite of my own unit tests independent of the CodeCrafters test runner
+* A suite of unit tests independent of the external test harness
 * Refactor the command dispatch into a clean interpreter pattern once all builtins are in
-* Publish a short writeup on the parsing approach once redirection is implemented
+* A short writeup on the parsing approach once redirection is implemented
 * Benchmark startup and per command latency against bash and zsh

 ---